-CVP entry is not available when an analog input signal is used to display CVP data (see Analog Pressure Signal Input on page 125) or when the HemoSphere pressure cable and a TruWave transducer are monitoring CVP (see Pressure Cable Monitoring with a TruWave DPT on page 170).
+CVP entry is not available when the HemoSphere pressure cable and a TruWave transducer are monitoring CVP (see Pressure Cable Monitoring with a TruW ave DPT on page 171).

-Derived Value Calculator 5.5.3
+5.5.3 Derived Value Calculator

 The Derived Value Calculator allows the user to compute certain hemodynamic parameters and provides a convenient way to display these parameters for one-time calculation.